dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 We generally recommend the **alongside** approach, which we'll follow in this tutorial.

-## CTE groupings and cosmetic cleanups
+## Step 4: Implement CTE groupings and cosmetic cleanups
 Once you choose your refactoring strategy, you'll want to do some cosmetic cleanups according to your data modeling best practices and start moving code into CTE groupings.
+This will give you a head start on porting SQL snippets from CTEs into modular [dbt data models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models).

 <WistiaVideo id="di9jovovdv" />

-Internally at dbt Labs, we follow roughly this [data modeling technique](https://www.getdbt.com/analytics-engineering/modular-data-modeling-technique/) and we [structure our dbt projects](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355) accordingly.

-We'll follow those structures in this walkthrough, but your team's conventions may of course differ from ours.

 ### What's a CTE?
 CTE stands for “Common Table Expression”, which is a temporary result set available for use until the end of SQL script execution.
 Using the `with` keyword at the top of a query allows us to use CTEs in our code.